 Learn About the Alaska Small Ship on Your Itinerary

-The M/V Sea Wolf is an 97-foot ocean-going ship that carries 12 passengers plus 5-6 crew in comfort.
+The M/V Sea Wolf is an ocean-going ship that carries her passengers in comfort.
 Based in Glacier Bay National Park, Sea Wolf offers the ultimate Glacier Bay adventure cruise.

 Reviews From Our Experts so You Know What to Expect